faddiDev/ClickMe/README.md

   <li>Run it: java ClickMe</li>
 </ul>

-Check my video how to create from 0 to hero code : <a href="https://youtu.be/SCbOviMd-c8" target="_blank">ClickMe on Youtube</a>
+Check my video how to create from 0 to hero code : <a href="https://youtu.be/SCbOviMd-c8">ClickMe on Youtube</a>

 Faddi Susanto&copy;2020